ckormanyos/serial_win32api/README.md

 This work has been modernized in 2023.
 It has been refactored as header-only to be used with C++ language standards C++14, 17, 20, 23 and beyond.

-The original implementation was implemented in a very old dialect of C++, as it was created in 1996-98.
-It was, however, _good_ _enough_ to modernize with ease.
+The original implementation was written in a very old dialect of C++, as it was created in 1996-98.
+This legacy work was, however, _good_ _enough_ to be modernized with ease.

 This evolution proves in a small but significant way how portable, well-designed code can readily